CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The "otherwise" on this card should be read as "alternatively."

 #### A Short Rest
  - This card only allows the extra card draw for moving companies that actually have a site path.
-It cannot be used with Under-deeps movement, or special movement cards like Belegaer.
+It cannot be used with Under-deeps movement, or special movement cards like _Belegaer_.

 #### Assassin
- - Card Erratum: Gives 2 MP, not 1.
+ - _Card Erratum_: Gives 2 MP, not 1.
- - If an attack from Assassin is given more than one strike, each additional strike becomes an excess strike (-1 prowess modification) against the attacked character.
+ - If an attack from _Assassin_ is given more than one strike, each additional strike becomes an excess strike (-1 prowess modification) against the attacked character.
 An Assassin can never assign strikes to more than one character.
  - You may decide to cancel one of the attacks after facing another attack.
- - As a special case, you may cancel the first attack of an Assassin by tapping a character, after strikes are assigned.
+ - As a special case, you may cancel the first attack of an _Assassin_ by tapping a character, after strikes are assigned.

 #### A Strident Spawn
- -@ Card Erratum: Add "Unique."
+ - @ _Card Erratum_: Add "Unique."
- - Allows you to play Half-orcs without Bad Company in play.
+ - Allows you to play Half-orcs without _Bad Company_ in play.

 #### Await the Advent of Allies
  - Read "is wounded" as "becomes wounded."